openshift/enhancements/enhancements/management-workload-partitioning.md

   know what constraints we might be given in the future so we need a solution that is not tied to the current known limit.
-* We want a general approach, that can be applied to all OpenShift control plane and per-node components.
+* We want a general approach, that can be applied to all OpenShift control plane and per-node components and that can be extended to other workload types in the future.

 ### Non-Goals